 Follow these simple steps to check if your toilet has a leak:

 Toilet leaks are often a result of the rubber valve in the cistern deteriorating.
 You can contact a licensed plumber to fix this for you.
-As a temporary fix, you may be able to install a toilet weight in the cistern.
 It is important to check your toilet for leaks every few months so you can be sure it is not wasting any water.

 3/4 of the water used in the bathroom is used for washing ourselves.
 It's possible to have a great wash without using excessive amounts of water.